archi-contribs/database-plugin/v2/test/README.md

   * Add support for new database brands (DB2, Sybase, MongoDB, and more generally ODBC)
   * Allow to update a model from the database without exporting our own changes
   * Create a window that provide detailed statistics about the model and its content
-  * Add an option to duplicate a model
+  * Add an option to duplicate a model (change model's ID, change all components IDs)
   * Add an option to merge models
 * ''For the "import individual component":''
   * Allow to recursively import elements that have got relations with the imported element
 * for the "component history":
   * Allow to export individual component to the database
   * Allow to update a component from the database without exporting our own changes
-  * Allow to get history for folders and views

 ## Changes from the version 2.0.7b:
 * *Import Model*